NCIP/gdc-docs/docs/Data/Bioinformatics_Pipelines/DNA_Seq_Variant_Calling_Pipeline.md

 #### Reference Genome

 All alignments are performed using the human reference genome GRCh38.d1.vd1.
-Decoy viral sequences are included in the reference genome to prevent erroneous read alignments and attract reads from viruses known to be present in human samples.
+Decoy viral sequences are included in the reference genome to prevent reads from aligning erroneously and attract reads from viruses known to be present in human samples.
 Ten types of human viral genomes are included: human cytomegalovirus (CMV), Epstein-Barr virus (EBV), hepatitis B (HBV), hepatitis C (HCV), human immunodeficiency virus (HIV), human herpes virus 8 (HHV-8), human T-lymphotropic virus 1 (HTLV-1), Merkel cell polyomavirus (MCV), Simian vacuolating virus 40 (SV40), and human papillomavirus (HPV).
-Reference sequences can be downloaded [here](https://gdc.cancer.gov/download-gdc-reference-files).
+Reference sequences used by the GDC can be downloaded [here](https://gdc.cancer.gov/download-gdc-reference-files).

 | I/O | Entity | Format |